Dave Rogers (footballer, born 1975): Managerial career

 In 2013, Rogers was appointed as lead coach for Liverpool F.C.'s International Academy overseeing the club curriculum and coach education around Europe.
 Rogers was then appointed to Academy Manager of Liverpool F.C.'s residential academy in India.

 In 2015 Rogers was recruited by the then India national team manager Stephen Constantine to become assistant coach for the SAFF Championship success.
 2016 would then see Rogers appointment as head Coach of DSK Shivajians FC in of the Indian I-League on a three-year contract.
 The club declared bankruptcy after one season which saw Rogers then reappointed as Liverpool F.C.
 International Academy Manager in South Korea.

-On 2 December 2022, Rogers was announced as manager of Finn Harps on a four-year contract. and with the club doing poorly and in the bottom 2 of the Irish second division, on 23 September 2023, it was announced that Rogers had left the club due to 'personal and family reasons'.
+On 2 December 2022, Rogers was announced as manager of Finn Harps on a four-year contract. and with the club doing poorly and in the bottom 2 of the Irish second division, on 23 September 2023, the club announced that Rogers had left the club due to 'personal and family reasons'.

 On 3 June 2024, Rogers was appointed manager of Maltese Premier League side Balzan on a two-year contract.
-He left the club a few months later in October 2024 with 'personal reasons' being given as the official reason for his departure and with the club only having won 2 games from its first 11 games and bottom of the Malta Premier League table and with the Balzan under 21 team, which Rogers was also responsible for, also doing very poorly and struggling at the foot of the table.
+He left Malta and the club prematurely in October 2024 with 'personal reasons' being cited as the official reason for his departure.
+With the Balzan first team only having won 2 games from its first 11 games and firmly at the bottom of the Malta Premier League table and with the Balzan under 21 team, which Rogers was also ultimately responsible for, also anchored to the foot of the table, his sudden departure didn't really surprise many.